apache/openwhisk/docs/reference.md

 ## System limits

 ### Actions
-OpenWhisk has a few system limits, including how much memory an action uses and how many action invocations are allowed per hour.
+OpenWhisk has a few system limits, including how much memory an action uses and how many action invocations are allowed per minute.

+**Note:** This default limits are for the open source distribution, production deployments like BlueMix likely have higher limits.
+As an operator or developer you can change some of the limits using ansible inventory variables

 The following table lists the default limits for actions.

 | limit | description | configurable | unit | default |
 | ----- | ----------- | ------------ | -----| ------- |